Overview of Merrill Edge and J.P. Morgan

 Mobile Apps

-In addition to website trading, both firms offer mobile trading.
-The Merrill Edge app includes horizontal charting, budgeting and spending tools, options chains, mobile check deposit, and a large amount of research content.
+In addition to website trading, mobile trading is available.
+The Merrill Edge app has horizontal charting, budgeting and spending tools, option chains, mobile check deposit, and a large amount of research material.
 For example, we found stock reports and news articles.

 The J.P.
-Morgan Investing app is built into the Chase Bank app.
-The brokerage section includes vertical charting, check deposit, security screeners, research reports from JPMorgan, Morningstar ratings, and more.
+Morgan Investing app is part of the Chase Bank app.
+The brokerage section of the app has vertical charting, check deposit, research reports from J.P.
+Morgan, ratings from Morningstar, and more.

 Both apps use their web-based trade tickets.
-This means the Merrill app offers more trade types than the J.P.
+This means the Merrill app has more trade types than the J.P.
 Morgan Investing app.

 Winner: Merrill Edge